Transitous

 podman run -it -p 8080:8080 -v $PWD:/transitous:Z --userns=keep-id -w /transitous transitous

-Now inside the container, you can download and post-process all the feeds.
-This may take a while.
+Now inside the container, you can download and post-process the feeds you want.

 In addition to those, you also need a background map.
-Importing all of europe would take too long, so for now, use a smaller region.
+Importing the entire planet would take too long, so for now, use a smaller region.
 You can find working map pbf downloads at Geofabrik.
 You can click on the region names to find downloads for smaller subregions.

 Then download the chosen region: